tapjs/async-hook-domain/README.md

 The `errorHandlerFunction` passed into the constructor.
 Called when an uncaughtException or unhandledRejection occurs in the scope of the Domain.

+If this function throws, then the domain will be destroyed, and the thrown error will be raised.
+If the domain doesn't have a parent, then this will likely crash the process entirely.

 ### d.destroyed Boolean

 Set to `true` if the domain is destroyed.